Measurement of the $e^+e^-\to\pi^+\pi^-$ cross section from threshold to 1.2 GeV with the CMD-3 detector: Data analysis

 The MIP parts of the energy deposition of $\pi^+\pi^-$ and $\mu^+\mu^-$ events overlap strongly, which may introduce a significant systematic effect on the retrieved number of events after the minimization due to imprecise descriptions of the overlapping PDFs.
-In order to reduce this effect, the flat 2D-PDF functions for all particle types were used in the range of $10<E^+ \& E^-<100$~MeV, which effectively accounts the number of particular events in this region in the unbiased way.
+In order to reduce this effect, the flat 2D-PDF functions for all particle types were used in the range of $10<E^+ \& E^-<100$~MeV.
+The flat PDF does not rely on a distribution of events underneath and gives the exact number of events as fitted normalization after the likelihood minimization, which effectively accounts the number of particular events in this region in the unbiased way.

-Background events, which will be described in the next Section~\ref{bgsection}, mostly contribute to the signal $\pi^+\pi^-$ events (some of them give the same response and some ones directly contribute to the energy deposition signal region), except for the $e^+e^-\to e^+e^-e^+e^-$ process which contributes mostly to the $e^+e^-$ events.
-Thus, in contrast to the fit of the momenta distribution, the noncollinear background terms (except for the cosmic events) were not added to the likelihood function, but rather the ratio $N_{\pi\pi}/N_{ee}$ was corrected for the background after the minimization as $\Delta^{bg}=N_{bg}^{sim}/N_{ee}^{sim}$ correction according to Eq.~\ref{formdef}.
+Background events, which will be described in the next Sec.~\ref{bgsection}, mostly contribute to the signal $\pi^+\pi^-$ events (some of them give the same response and some ones directly contribute to the energy deposition signal region), except for the $e^+e^-\to e^+e^-e^+e^-$ process which contributes mostly to the $e^+e^-$ events.
+Thus, in contrast to the fit of the momenta distribution, the noncollinear background terms (except for the cosmic events) were not added to the likelihood function, but rather the ratio $N_{\pi\pi}/N_{ee}$ was corrected for the background after the minimization as $\Delta^{bg}=N_{bg}^{sim}/N_{ee}^{sim}$ correction according to Eq.~(\ref{formdef}).

 The full likelihood function has 36 or 56 free parameters in total to be adjusted during the minimization for the momentum-based or energy deposition-based approaches respectively.
 Most of these parameters describe the details of the detector response functions in a functionally general way.
 The separation based on the momentum information is used for the energies up to $\sqrt{s}\leq 0.9$~GeV, while the separation based on the energy deposition information is used starting from $\sqrt{s}\geq 0.54$~GeV.